Building a Science Fantasy World Map From Star Systems to Magical Realms

 Religion and spirituality are powerful elements that shape civilizations, inspire conflict, and provide a sense of meaning in any world—whether real or fictional.
 In science fantasy, where technology and magic intertwine, belief systems can be even more complex, blending gods with cosmic forces, faith with science, and divine beings with interstellar travelers.

 Crafting religions in a science fantasy setting allows for endless possibilities, from celestial deities ruling from deep space to mystical energy guiding civilizations.
-This article explores how to create compelling religious structures, spiritual beliefs, and divine figures that enrich your world while maintaining internal logic.
+This episode explores how to create compelling religious structures, spiritual beliefs, and divine figures that enrich your world while maintaining internal logic.
 At times, I will use my own world of Zalonia.

 1. The Foundations of Religion: Why Do They Exist?